forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 * [Gupta et al](#summary-gupta) observe a detection rate about 35% lower than NPS (21 positive out of 33 positive by NPS).

+### Saliva Collection Timing
+The saliva is secreted from different glands in the mouth.
+How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
+The saliva flow rate, location and source give rise to different micro-habitats for bacteria and viruses.
+* [Carlson-Jones et al](#carlson-jones) investigated these habitats with flow cytometry and observe that both  virus like particles and bacteria concentrations peak in the morning after sleep.
+* A morning peak is also observed for the SARS-CoV-2 viral load as observed by [Hung et al](#summary-hung).

 ### Notes on Saliva Tests
 * The validity of saliva and most other specimens can be validated by detecting the RNaseP enzyme (enzyme made from RNA and proteins which degrades extracellular RNA).
 RNaseP is only contained in correctly taken specimens since: RNaseP is an enzyme which is mostly consisting of RNA and some proteins.
 RNaseP is released from the cells to extracellular fluids such as mucus, blood or saliva.
 Its RNA parts can be amplified & detected by PCR.
 * Saliva tests can be tricked by increasing the saliva flow ([Dawes](#summary-dawes)).